 Down with the traitor, up with the star.' "

 Despite its enthusiasm, the Eighth was still dreadfully ill-prepared for combat.
-Barely one month out of training camp, the regiment had had little or no battlefield drill, and many of its troops were even unfamiliar with the proper procedure for loading their rifles!
+Barely one month out of training camp, the regiment had little or no battlefield drill, and many of its troops were even unfamiliar with the proper procedure for loading their rifles!
 At Olustee, the inexperience of the regiment would have disastrous results.

 The Eighth was thrown into the bitter fighting at Olustee largely unprepared.
 Colonel Fribley's death early in the battle also unsettled the recruits, but while some retreated in disorder, most stayed to fight and die.
-The regiment would lose 87 men killed and mortally wounded in the fighting, one of the higher death totals suffered by a USCT unit in the war, while its total casualties numbered 310.
+The regiment would lose 87 men killed and mortally wounded in the fighting, one of the higher death totals suffered by a U.S.C.T. unit in the war, while its total casualties numbered 310.

-A letter written by 1st Lt.
-Oliver Willcox Norton detailed what happened when troops of his Company K marched near a strategic railroad line.
+A letter written by 1st Lieutenant Oliver Willcox Norton detailed what happened when troops of his Company K marched near a strategic railroad line.
 (Other letters by Norton concerning the Battle of Olustee are available below.)

-In August, 1864, the Eighth was ordered to Petersburg where it joined the Army of the James and fought gallantly at Chaffin's Farm and Darbytown Road.
+In August 1864, the Eighth was ordered to Petersburg where it joined the Army of the James and fought gallantly at Chaffin's Farm and Darbytown Road.
 The 7th and 8th United States Colored Troops were the first two Union regiments to enter Petersburg when the city fell.

 By the end of the war, the regiment numbered third among the 166 black regiments in terms of combat losses.
-It was mustered out in November, 1865, after doing duty in Texas as part of the force sent there to convince France to pull its troops out of Mexico.
+It was mustered out in November 1865, after doing duty in Texas as part of the force sent there to convince France to pull its troops out of Mexico.

 "There have been men who have proposed to me to return to slavery the black warriors of Port Hudson & Olustee to their masters to conciliate the South.
-I should be damned in time & eternity for doing so." - Abraham Lincoln, April 19, 1864 (Collected Works 7: 506-507)
+I should be damned in time & eternity for doing so." - Abraham Lincoln, 19 April 1864 (Collected Works 7: 506-507)

 Report from Capt Romanzo C. Bailey commanding 8th USCT after the battle